CofeeDev/CofeeDev/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; Trabajo con HTML5, CSS3, Anime.js, <br /> Jquery, Boostrap, Javascript, etc.
+- 🛠 &nbsp; Working with HTML5, CSS3, <br /> Jquery, Boostrap, Javascript, etc.
-- 🚀 &nbsp; Actualmente estoy aprendiendo más sobre el desarrollo Front-end.
+- 🚀 &nbsp; I am currently learning more about development Front-end.
-- 🔭 &nbsp; Puedes ver más Proyectos en mi [Github](https://github.com/DaniCofee).
+- 🔭 &nbsp; You can see more projects in my [Github](https://github.com/DaniCofee).
-- 💬 &nbsp; Preguntame lo que quieras [Aqui](https://twitter.com/CofeeDev/)!
-Estare feliz de ayudar.
+- 💬 &nbsp; Ask me whatever you want [Aqui](https://twitter.com/CofeeDev/)!
+I will be happy to help.
-- 👾 &nbsp; Dato curioso: Igual no siempre es igual en Javascript.
+- 👾 &nbsp; Fun fact: The same is not always the same in Javascript.
-- 📫 &nbsp; Para contactar conmigo (también me puedes contactar por twitter): dannymarcano88@gmail.com
+- 📫 &nbsp; To contact me (you can also contact me by twitter): dannymarcano88@gmail.com

-## ⚡ Habilidades
+## ⚡ Skill

 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)